 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 4 / 4

-Women are underrepresented in the legislature and in politics generally.
-No women were elected to the House of Assembly in 2015, when only 6 of the 43 candidates were women.
-There are currently three women senators in parliament, who were appointed.
-In its report on the 2015 elections, the OAS noted that there was a “pervasive reluctance” on the part of women who were potential candidates to take part in harsh political campaigns.
+All citizens are formally entitled to full political rights and electoral opportunities, but women remain significantly underrepresented in the legislature and in politics generally.
+No women were elected to the House of Assembly in 2015; three were appointed.
+In its report on the 2015 elections, the OAS noted that there was a “pervasive reluctance” on the part of potential women candidates to take part in harsh political campaigns.

-The LGBT (lesbian, gay, bisexual, and transgender) community is marginalized, and this impacts the ability of LGBT people to engage fully in political processes.
+The LGBT (lesbian, gay, bisexual, and transgender) community is marginalized, and this affects the ability of LGBT people to engage fully in political processes.